Lancelot Andrewes: During the reign of James I

 In 1617 he accompanied James I to Scotland with a view to persuading the Scots that Episcopacy was preferable to Presbyterianism.
 He was made dean of the Chapel Royal and translated (by the confirmation of his election to that see in February 1619) to Winchester, a diocese that he administered with great success.

-Following his death in 1626 in his Southwark palace, he was mourned alike by leaders in church and state, and buried beside the high altar at St Saviour's (now Southwark Cathedral, then in the Diocese of Winchester).
+Following his death in 1626 in Winchester Palace, the bishop's residence in Southwark, he was mourned alike by leaders in church and state, and buried in St Saviour's Church (now Southwark Cathedral, then in the Diocese of Winchester).
+He was buried in a small chapel at the east end.
+After the destruction of the Bishop's Chapel in 1830, his tomb was moved to a new position, immediately behind the high altar.
+His monument is by Gerard Janssen; the canopy was restored by Arthur Blomfield with colouring by Ninian Comper.

 Legacy

 Two generations later, Richard Crashaw caught up the universal sentiment, when in his lines "Upon Bishop Andrewes' Picture before his Sermons" he exclaims: